 The CRM Code states that it applies to payments where, "the customer transferred funds to another person for what they believed were legitimate purposes but were in fact fraudulent".

-There's no doubt Mr B believed R, was legitimate.
+There's no doubt Mr B believed the other person -R - was legitimate.
 But the purpose of making that payment to R was legitimate too, and not fraudulent.

-Mr B had a genuine relationship with R. I've seen no evidence that R had made attempts to deceive Mr B into parting with its money.
+Mr B had a genuine relationship with R. R had made no attempts to deceive Mr B into parting with its money.
 Mr B paid R directly, with the contractually reinforced understanding that it would be R that paid returns, as indeed it did for several months.